This Title Speaks for Itself..

 Recently, an Older Swan Family Member just wanted to Visit the Pond.

-Nice Early Spring Day. -She Walked too Close..
-The Cob came
+Nice Early Spring Day.
+She Walked TOO Close..

 He Pushed the Cob with his Foot to Prevent the Flogging..